For SellersIndustry Guide

 6. Weak or Undocumented Processes: Informal or undocumented operational processes create inefficiencies, increase training costs, and make it difficult for a new owner to understand, replicate, and scale success.
 Buyers prefer businesses with standardized, repeatable processes that demonstrate operational maturity and reduce integration risk.

-7. Owner Dependence: If the business's operations, key relationships (customer, supplier, employee), or strategic direction are heavily dependent on the owner, it creates a significant transition risk.
+7. Owner Dependence: If the business's operations, key relationships (customer, supplier, employee), or strategic direction are heavily dependent on the owner, it creates significant transition risk.
 Buyers seek businesses with strong, independent management teams and systems that can function effectively post-acquisition.
 This is a critical factor for private equity and strategic buyers who aim for scalable platforms.

 8. Legal and Compliance Issues: Pending lawsuits, regulatory violations, environmental liabilities, or intellectual property disputes can lead to significant financial liabilities, reputational damage, and operational restrictions.
 Thorough legal due diligence will uncover these issues, and they can be deal-breakers or lead to substantial price adjustments and indemnities.